fene20/memory-game/README.md

 The Run Game button was hit repeatedly to ensure a game sequence was generated.
 The JS code was seen to prevent a sequence of numbers containing the same random number.
 The boxes were repeatedly pressed to test the getPlayerSequence function.
-When these two operations were seeen to be robust a playerLockOut_global variable was added to the JS.
+When these two operations were seen to be robust a playerLockOut_global variable was added to the JS.
 This variable effectively gave control of both Events to the runGameSequence as the getPlayerSequence could not run until runGameSequence had ran.

 The pop up was verified by changing totalNoBoxes_global = 1.

 The game was run on github and worked successfully.
 The Run Game button was pressed and the boxes were also pressed during the game sequence but were ignored.
-Only boxes pressed after the gane sequence were output were acknowledged by the JS code.
+Only boxes pressed after the game sequence were output were acknowledged by the JS code.
 The scores updated correctly for correct and incorrect scores.
 The level was also successfully updated.
 Pressing the Memory Game Icon reloads the HTML.